bernouilli90/Stream-plus/README.md

 ## Features

 - 🎯 **Channel & Stream Management**: Complete CRUD operations via web interface
-- 🤖 **Auto-Assignment Rules**: Automatically assign streams to channels based on quality criteria
+- 🤖 **Auto-Assignment Rules**: Automatically assign streams to channels based on quality criteria with support for multiple M3U accounts
-- 🏆 **Stream Sorter**: Score-based stream ordering with multi-condition rules
+- 🏆 **Stream Sorter**: Score-based stream ordering with multi-condition rules that can apply to all channels or specific ones
-- 🎨 **Modern UI**: Responsive Bootstrap 5 interface
+- 🎨 **Modern UI**: Responsive Bootstrap 5 interface with comprehensive preview functionality

 ## Screenshots